VroomVroomVroom VroomVroomVroom

 Day 7: Make the most of the Gold Coast

-Driving past Tweed Heads, you will eventually find yourself in the vibrant Gold Coast.
-There are numerous things to explore in Gold Coast boasting with stunning beaches, lush rainforest, waterfalls and theme parks.
+Driving past Tweed Heads, you’ll eventually find yourself in the vibrant Gold Coast.
+There are numerous things to explore, with the Gold Coast boasting stunning beaches, lush rainforest, waterfalls, theme parks and more.

 Top things to do